cjijcb/partdec/README.md

 seamlessly split a file from the web or local storage and distribute parts of the file to multiple destination paths.

-In web downloading, partdec allows a dedicated connection per output file and is designed to handle interruptions safely, allowing for resumable downloads.
+In web downloading, partdec allows a dedicated connection per output file and handles interruptions safely, allowing for resumable downloads.
 It supports HTTP and HTTPS.

 ## Demo